Account & Security

 Does MailBlastr require production approval?

-Being in the sandbox is separate from a domain that has not finished verifying.
-If you have added a domain but not yet published its DNS records, it stays Pending and you cannot send from it — but that is a DNS problem, not the sandbox.
+The only thing that blocks sending outright is an unverified from-domain.
+If you have added a domain but not yet published its DNS records, it stays Pending and you cannot send from it — that is a DNS problem, not an account approval.

 • Domain shows Pending → publish the SPF/DKIM/DMARC records so it verifies.
 See Managing domains.